 (ROMAN EMPERORS, PROSPERITY and DECLINE – continued)

 Galba tried to correct the misrule of Nero by restoring Rome's finances and restoring discipline to the military.
-His frugality alienated citizens, and it alienated his soldiers, but Galba said in response that he levied troops rather than bribed them for their support.
-Galba announced that he had adopted someone as his heir and failed to pay the Praetorian Guard the donation that it had come to expect for supporting a new emperor.
-A thirty-seven year-old senator, Otho, conspired to replace Galba.
-He offered the Praetorian Guard the donation that it expected.
+However much Galba had the qualities of leadership that Rome needed, he would be destroyed by the weaknesses and corruption of others.
+Galba's frugality alienated citizens, and it alienated his soldiers, with Galba saying in response that he levied troops rather than bribed them for their support.
+Galba announced that he had adopted someone as his heir, but he failed to pay the Praetorian Guard the donation that it had come to expect for supporting a new emperor.
+A senator, Otho, age 37, was eager to replace Galba and offered the Praetorian Guard the donation that it expected.
 Galba was cut down in the street by guardsmen on horseback.
-His close associates were murdered soon after.
-And the Senate proclaimed Otho emperor.
+His close associates were murdered soon after, and the Senate proclaimed Otho emperor.

 Otho's rule went unrecognized among Roman soldiers in Germany, and they followed the precedent laid down by Galba's troops and hailed as emperor their commander, Vitellius.
 Vitellius had become popular with his troops by allowing them to bully civilians and take anything they could grab.
-Vitellius and his army marched toward Rome battled troops that supported Otho.
+Vitellius and his army marched toward Rome and battled troops that supported Otho.
 Vitellius won.
 Otho committed suicide after only three months in office.
-It was believed by many that he had done so to save Rome from another civil war, and a few impressed soldiers who considered their emperor, Otho, heroic, tried to match his heroism by throwing themselves onto his funeral pyre.
+It was believed by many that he had done so to save Rome from another civil war, and a few impressed soldiers who considered Otho heroic tried to match his heroism by throwing themselves onto his funeral pyre.

-Vitellius did not know how to hold on to political power.
-He was unpopular with everyone but his troops.
+The new emperor by military coup, Vitellius, was unpopular with everyone but his troops.
 He executed everyone he believed had wronged him.
-His bloodbath disgusted the Romans, and picking up on Vitellius' unpopularity, another army selected its military commander to put things straight in Rome.
-That commander was Flavius Vespasian, aged sixty, who had led Rome's recent campaign against a Jewish uprising in Judea.
+His bloodbath disgusted the Romans.
+And picking up on his unpopularity, soldiers of another army selected their military commander to put things straight in Rome.
+That commander was Flavius Vespasian, aged 60, who had led Rome's recent campaign against the Jewish uprising in 66 in Judea.
 Vespasian and his army marched on Rome.
 They found Vitellius hiding in the palace.
 Vitellius was taken to the Forum, and there the crowds ridiculed him before someone stabbed him to death.

-Vespasian was a roll of the dice that came up well for the Romans.
-He was capable politically and generally good natured.
+Vespasian was capable politically and generally good natured.
 He re-established order and ruled for ten years.
 His son Titus modeled himself after his father.
 He had won the admiration of the Romans for his devotion to his father, and like his father he was bright and good natured.
 But his rule was plagued by disasters not of his making.
 Mount Vesuvius erupted.
 Titus provided relief and rehabilitation programs for survivors, and he paid for much of it with his own money.
 Then came another great fire that burned Rome, followed by an epidemic of disease.
 Titus made great efforts to find a remedy for the epidemic and to comfort his subjects.
 Then, after having been in power only two years, Titus himself died of fever, and the Romans responded with more genuine grief than they had with the death of any previous emperor, including Augustus.

-But Domitian became impatient with criticism and dissent and fearful of opposition, which started him down the same path as the failed emperors before him.
+But Domitian became impatient with criticism and dissent and afraid of opposition, which started him down the same path as the failed emperors before him.
 His brother Titus had acted against subversion, banning anarchists and cynic-philosophers from Rome, but he had done so with confidence about Rome's security.
-Domitian, on the other hand, drew the wrong lessons from Rome's history of plots, intrigues and political turmoil.
-He feared that subversion was about to get out of hand.
+But Domitian feared that subversion was about to get out of hand.
 He banned philosophers from Italy, and he overreacted when some soldiers stationed on the Rhine River revolted against his rule.
 The revolt was easily crushed, but he began a reign of terror against imagined traitors, including burning books and listening more to informers.

-With the public, Domitian remained popular, as most people were not the target of his campaign against treason.
-But his zeal in weeding out enemies created fear among those who were close to power, and after seven years of rule, palace officials who felt threatened by his terror joined a conspiracy that led to his assassination – now a familiar way of recalling an emperor.
+With the public, Domitian remained popular, as most people were not the target of his campaign against subversion.
+But his zeal in weeding out enemies created fear among those who were close to power, and after seven years of rule, palace officials who felt threatened joined a conspiracy that led to his assassination – a familiar way of recalling an emperor.